maciejsulek/TheBoilerPlate/README.md

 # TheBoilerPlate
-This repository contains of a boiler plate for Revit Dynamo (Python Node) with comments.
+This repository contains a boiler plate for Revit Dynamo (Python Node) with comments.